adamjgnoel/AcCoRD/README.txt

 * Environment described as union of cubes and spheres.
 Cubes can be microscopic (track individual molecules) or mesoscopic (assume uniform molecule density throughout the cube).
 Spheres must be microscopic but can be infinite in size (i.e., unbounded environment).
 * Chemical reactions of 0th, 1st, and 2nd order (though 2nd order reactions in microscopic regime have a preliminary implementation that relies on specification of a binding radius)
 * Surfaces can surround all or part of 3D regions and be sites for local chemical reactions, such as molecule generation or absorption.
 User can choose how reaction probabilities are determined for these reactions.
 * Readable configuration and simulation output files.
 Configuration is described using the JSON interchange format.
-An import function can load output into MATLAB.
-* Visualization functions to view the simulation environment (before or after running a simulation) and generate figures or video.
+* Utility functions in MATLAB for post-processing.
+Features include importing simulation output, generating figures and video of simulation progress, and plotting simulation data and distributions.
+Simulation environments can be plotted without running the simulation first.
 * Flexible placement of molecule sources and observers, whose location can be defined as their own shapes or as the union of a set of regions.
 Molecule sources can also be defined as points.
 * Molecule sources based on "Concentration Shift Keying" (CSK) modulation of independent symbols, with user-defined pulse widths and switches for stochastic or deterministic molecule release.
 Symbols can also be pre-defined.
 * Molecule observers record number of specified types of molecules (and optionally their positions) over a subset of the simulation environment.